JSON Document Flattening & Graph Conversion

 else:

-# Record scalar array elements; otherwise they are dropped.
+# otherwise they would be silently dropped.

 records.append({"path": item_path, "value": item})